Henry Botting Haynes

-Henry Botting Haynes was an Anglican priest in the first half of the 20th century.
+Henry Botting Haynes (20 September 1870 – 1942) was an Australian Anglican priest in the first half of the 20th century.

-Blennerhassett was educated at Moore College and ordained in 1900.
+Haynes was born in Stepney, Adelaide to Thomas Crofts Haynes and Mary Anne Bax.
+He was educated at Moore College and ordained in 1900.
 He served curacies in Sydney and Swan Hill; and incumbencies at Kyabram then Bendigo.
 He was the Archdeacon of Kyneton from 1914 to 1917; and of The Murray from 1917 to 1924.
+He died at Naracoorte, South Australia in 1942.